-The presence of the informal sector in the developing world creates wedges and factor misallocation across firms that ultimately lowers Total Factor Productivity (TFP).
-This paper examines the impact of transit improvements on aggregate efficiency by studying the relationship between commuting, trade, and informality.
-To do so, I combine a rich collection of microdata and exploit the construction of new subway lines in Mexico City.
+Can transit infrastructure improve allocative efficiency by reducing informality?
+This paper proposes a new mechanism to account for the significant gaps in marginal products of labor across plants in developing countries: the high commuting costs to transit within cities that prevent workers from accessing formal employment.
+To test this mechanism, I combine a rich collection of administrative microdata and exploit the construction of new subway lines in Mexico City.
 First, I provide evidence that firms with higher wedges (formal) concentrate in the city center, while informal firms in the outskirts.
 Second, I show that informal workers are more sensitive to commuting costs than their formal counterparts, and as a consequence, work closer to their residence.
-Third, estimating a series of difference-in-differences specifications, I find that transit improvements lead to a reduction in informality rates by 4.0 percentage points among affected areas, implying that workers are reallocating to firms with higher total factor revenue productivity (formal firms).
+Third, estimating a series of difference-in-differences specifications, I find that transit improvements lead to a reduction in informality rates by four percentage points in nearby areas to the new stations.
+This result indicates that workers reallocate to firms with higher total factor revenue productivity (formal firms).
 I develop a spatial general equilibrium model considering both the direct effects under perfectly efficient economies and the allocative efficiency margin.
-From a first-order approximation, I provide a formula that decomposes the welfare impact of commuting/trade shocks into a ``direct'' effect and an allocative efficiency term.
-I quantify and decompose the welfare gains of the new infrastructure after estimating key elasticities of the model.
-I show that changes in allocative efficiency driven by the reallocation of workers to the formal sector explain approximately 13-23% of the total gains and that the average real income per every dollar spent on infrastructure increases by 15% relative to a perfectly efficient economy.
+From a first-order approximation, I provide a formula that decomposes the welfare impact of commuting/trade shocks into a "direct" effect and an allocative efficiency term.
+I quantify and decompose the welfare gains of the new infrastructure after estimating the key elasticities of the model.
+Changes in allocative efficiency driven by the reallocation of workers to the formal sector explain approximately 13-23% of the total gains, and average real income per every dollar spent on infrastructure increases by 15% relative to a perfectly efficient economy.